Saturday, October 25, 2008

 This fall, farmers across Western Canada will elect five representatives to the CWB board of directors.
 Electing directors is an important way for farmers to exercise control over our marketing organization.
 Our votes are the democratic expression of farmers' voice.
 It is crucial that these elections be fair, with all candidates competing for votes on a level field.

 The outcome of these elections must reflect our wishes as grain farmers, not serve the interests of corporations, political parties or special interest groups.
+Without spending limits, whoever has the most money can potentially have a disproportionate influence on election results -- and they're unlikely to be farmers.

 Steve says he “will continue (his government’s) strong support for Canada's farmers and farm communities.”
 However, removing third-party spending limits is not what farmers want.
 It would allow a few well-funded groups whose goals may not match those of farmers to overrun debates with messages of their own.
 It places an unfair advantage on groups with outside interests when the election of board members representing farmers should listen to those farmers before special interest groups.